Marine Boyer

 Marine Clémence Boyer (/fr/; born 22 May 2000) is a French female artistic gymnast.
 She was a member of the bronze medal-winning team at the 2023 World Championships and was also a part of the 2018 and 2024 Europeans and 2018 Mediterranean Games silver medal winning teams and the 2016 European bronze medal winning team.
 Individually she is the 2018 Mediterranean Games gold medalist, the 2016 European silver medalist, the 2018 European bronze medalist and the 2024 European bronze medalist on the balance beam.
 She represented France at the 2016, 2020 and 2024 Summer Olympics.
 She is the 2016 French all-around champion and an eleven-time medalist at the FIG World Cup series.

 Early life

 Boyer was born on 22 May 2000 in Saint-Benoît, Réunion on the French island of Réunion to parents Alain and Rolande Boyer but grew up in Melun in metropolitan France.
 She began gymnastics at a club in Melun when she was five years old.
-In 2011, she began training at the Meaux Gymnastics club, which she still represents at domestic competitions.
+In 2011, she began training at the Meaux Gymnastics club.